-- 9.5 It is unlikely that the position in respect of past service (accrued benefits) will change significantly before the next valuation (due 30 June 2007), unless the basis of funding is amended. - 9.6 A projection of the amounts required by way of Government subsidy under the Fund Share basis, before any offset for contributions by funding employers, and excluding any superannuation contribution withholding tax payable, has been made for the next five years assuming that experience will match the valuation assumptions.
+- 9.5 It is unlikely that the position in respect of past service (accrued benefits) will change significantly before the next valuation (due 30 June 2008), unless the basis of funding is amended. - 9.6 A projection of the amounts required by way of Government subsidy under the Fund Share basis, before any offset for contributions by funding employers, and excluding any superannuation contribution withholding tax payable, has been made for the next five years assuming that experience will match the valuation assumptions.
 The results of the projection are given in the following table.

-Year ending 30 June Projected subsidy
+Year ending 30 June Projected subsidy \$million

-\$million

-2007 577

-2008 581
+2008 568

-2009 606
+2009 567

-2010 613
+2010 580

-2011 618
+2011 589

+2012 602
-- 9.7 The projected subsidy figures and the Unfunded Past Service Liability results shown on the Fund Share basis are not directly comparable to the results shown in the Crown Accounts as at 30 June 2006, as the liabilities in respect of the Judges and Masters Scheme and the Members of Parliament Scheme are not included in the Fund Share basis. - 9.8 The method adopted for derivation of employer contribution rates, expressed as a percentage of contributor salaries and inclusive of Specified Superannuation Contribution Withholding Tax, is set out in Appendix A. In that appendix, details are given of the derivation of a "notional fund" for a number of sub-sections of the Fund membership.
-Broad out-workings of the process of the various notional funds are also tabulated in that appendix.

-- 9.9 The following sections discuss the results for all groups, including the age and gender bands of the GEN scheme, noting that the funding employers in respect of which contribution rates are to be certified in accordance with section 95(2) of the Act are the employers of contributors in the ISL group, and the employers of those contributors in the GEN group who are paid other than out of public money. - 9.10 The good experience (mostly investment returns) has more than offset the effect of the strengthening of the basis (see 8.9) which has led to an increase in the projected surplus calculated, making it possible to continue with existing contribution rates.
+- 9.7 Note that the projected subsidy figures and the Unfunded Past Service Liability results shown on the Fund Share basis are not directly comparable to the results shown in the Crown Accounts as at 30 June 2007, as the liabilities in respect of the Fund Share basis are calculated on a net of tax basis (and exclude the Judges and Masters Scheme and the Members of Parliament Scheme) rather than the pre-tax basis used for the Crown Accounts. - 9.8 The method adopted for derivation of employer contribution rates, expressed as a percentage of contributor salaries and inclusive of Specified Superannuation Contribution Withholding Tax, is set out in Appendix A. In that appendix, details are given of the derivation of a "notional fund" for a number of sub-sections of the Fund membership.
+Broad out-workings of the process of the various notional funds are also tabulated in that appendix. - 9.9 The following sections discuss the results for all groups, including the age and gender bands of the GEN scheme, noting that the funding employers in respect of which contribution rates are to be certified in accordance with section 95(2) of the Act are the employers of contributors in the ISL group, and the employers of those contributors in the GEN group who are paid other than out of public money. - 9.10 The good experience (mostly investment returns) has more than offset the effect of the strengthening of the basis (see 8.9) which has led to an increase in the projected surplus calculated, making it possible to continue with existing contribution rates.